zprovenzale/CSC212SpookyMansion/README.md

  - Allow users to quit with the word "escape" or just the letter "q".
 (They will still need to press enter).

-# Challenges for P4:
+# Challenges:

-Remember that P4 will be due ***Due Date***: February 21, 2018.
+Remember that SpookyMansion will be due ***Due Date***: February 21, 2018.

-Remember that we will have P5 opening on that day, so don't save it until the last minute!
+Remember that we will have a new assignment opening on that day, so don't save it until the last minute!

 ### Rubric and Reflection (=15)